maxzheng/great-life-guide/README.md

 1. Train on weekdays, but rest on weekends.
 2. Consistently sleep [about 8 hours a day](https://www.sleepfoundation.org/press-release/national-sleep-foundation-recommends-new-sleep-times/page/0/1) with meditation before and afterward to comfort the mind and a warm/comfortable bed to comfort the body.
-3. Lastly, go out and have fun! :D
+3. Lastly, go out and have fun! :wink:

 Relationships
 =============